-Winners Selected for the 2017-2018 TRB Airport Cooperative Research Program University Design Competition for Addressing Airport Needs
+Winners Selected for the 2021-2022 TRB Airport Cooperative Research Program University Design Competition for Addressing Airport Needs

-The Transportation Research Board’s Airport Cooperative Research Program (ACRP) recently selected winners for its University Design Competition for Addressing Airport Needs.
-Now in its 16th year, the prestigious competition encourages students to design innovative and practical solutions to challenges at our nation’s airports.
-Teams of students from the Florida Institute of Technology, University of Rhode Island, and Purdue University took home first place prizes in different technical challenge areas

-Students were invited to propose innovations in any of four technical challenge areas: Airport Operation and Maintenance, Runway Safety/Runway Incursions/ Runway Excursions, Airport Environmental Interactions, and Airport Management and Planning.
+WASHINGTON — The Transportation Research Board’s Airport Cooperative Research Program (ACRP) has selected winners for its annual University Design Competition for Addressing Airport Needs.
+Now in its 16th year, the prestigious competition encourages students to design innovative and practical solutions to challenges at airports.
+Four first-place winners were chosen across the four technical challenge areas: Airport Environmental Interactions; Airport Operation and Maintenance; Runway Safety/Runway Incursions/ Runway Excursions Including Aprons, Ramps, and Taxiways; and Airport Management and Planning.

 Students were invited to propose innovations in any of the four technical challenge areas.
-The competition requires that students work with a faculty adviser and that they reach out to airport operators and industry experts to obtain advice and assess the practicality of their proposed design solutions.
+The competition requires that students work with a faculty adviser and that they reach out to airport operators and industry experts for advice and to assess the practicality of their proposed design solutions.
 The Virginia Space Grant Consortium of Hampton, Virginia, manages the competition on behalf of the ACRP.
 Funding for the competition is provided by the Federal Aviation Administration (FAA).